The Black Hole Radiation in Massive Gravity: The St uckelberg Trick: The Two Points of View

 where $g_{\mu\nu}^{(0)}$ is the absolute metric.
-In this case it also corresponds to the background metric.
-The result (\ref{eq:hmunu}), when expanded infinitesimally, becomes:
+In this case, it also corresponds to the background metric.
+Equation~(\ref{eq:hmunu}), when expanded infinitesimally, becomes

 where the indices for $A_\mu$ are lowered with the background metric.
-It can be verified that eq. (\ref{eq:1}) has the standard structure of the St\"uckelberg replacement.
-If the background metric is Minkowski, then eq. (\ref{eq:1}) can be expanded as:

-In this case, the indices for $A^\mu$, are lowered by using the Minkowskian metric $\eta_{\mu\nu}$.
-It is standard inside the S\"uckelberg trick to introduce the $U(1)$ gauge symmetry with the following replacement:
+It can be verified that Equation (\ref{eq:1}) has the standard structure of the St\"uckelberg replacement.
+If the background metric is Minkowskian, then Equation (\ref{eq:1}) can be expanded as In this case, the indices for $A^\mu$ are lowered by using the Minkowskian metric $\eta_{\mu\nu}$.
+It is standard inside the formulation of the S\"uckelberg trick to introduce the $U(1)$ gauge symmetry transformation by making the following replacement: